Lefraudeur/RiptermsGhost/README.md

 - onAttackTargetEntityWithCurrentItem

 To test it, just build the project with visual studio 2022, and inject the dll using any injector (process hacker, extreme injector...).
+You can also take a look at RiptermsInjector: https://github.com/Lefraudeur/RiptermsInjector

 Help would be appreciated, this repo is here to share your knowledge with other people.
 You can also make suggestions. (open an issue or a pull request to dev branch)

 TODO:
-- Good world to screen, to make player and block ESP (so I can get rid of the xray)
+- Good world to screen, to make player and block ESP (missing w2s for 1.16.5)
 - Customizable key binds
 - Enabled modules list
 - More events